Call Us: (605) 229-3066

 This treatment will nourish your lawn after its winter dormancy and help it to become lush and green.

 Crabgrass is especially targeted in this step to control its growth both before and after germination.
 Once the weather starts warming up and soil temperature rises, crabgrass seeds start to “wake up”.
 This step will hinder the growth of the crabgrass seedlings as they start to grow.
 Remember it is easier to try to maintain crabgrass before it reaches its mature stages.
-Crabgrass preventer is effective for approximately two to three months; however, weather conditions and disturbance of the barrier may shorten its efficacy.
+Crabgrass preventer is effective for approximately two to three months; however, weather conditions and disturbance of the barrier may shorten its efficiency.

 The best time to dethatch your lawn is prior to this step.